meninoebom/unemployment/README.md

 "showFormula" directive
--this directive creates a popover when you hover over links such as "labor force partricipation rate"
+-this directive creates a popover when you hover over links such as "labor force partricipation rate" -triggers popover method on when "hover" is fired for the link

 "incorrect-answer-popover"
 - these are the red popovers that show when the user clicks "Next" on question 1 - 3 but has not answered question correctly.
 The popover shows different hints depending on how many times the user has clicked "Next for that question"
+-shows when "showHint" event is fired

+"info-button"
+-uses the "infoButton" directive which creates a tooltip when the button is clicked that contains a calculator for solving equations

 h3.
 D3 Popover Pattern